planeboom911/product_card_component/README.md

 I mean the way of "telling" that the grid has 2 columns is :
 `grid-template-column: repeat(2, minmax(0, 1fr))`

-So... yeah, I got a lot to learn haha
+So... yeah, I got a lot to learn. haha !

 ### Useful resources